ubugeeei/chibivue/book/online-book/src/50-basic-template-compiler/050-v-for.md

   context: TransformContext,
   processCodegen?: (forNode: ForNode) => (() => void) | undefined,
 ) {
-  // v-for の式を解析します。
+  // Parse the expression of v-for.
-  // parseResult の段階ですでに各 Node の identifiers は収集されています。 const parseResult = parseForExpression(
+  // At the parseResult stage, identifiers of each Node have already been collected. const parseResult = parseForExpression(
     dir.exp as SimpleExpressionNode,
     context,